 “The claim and repair process should go smoothly,” says Mike.
 “You’ve already had one unpleasant experience.
 Getting the damage fixed shouldn’t be another.”
 BrokerLink works with you to get the coverage you need.
 “We’ll find just the right policy.
 No more, no less,” he assures.
 “So if you ever have to make a claim, there will be no more nasty surprises.”

-Download the Collision Checklist and keep a copy in your glove box to record all the information you need.
+Visit our Accident Checklist page to download a printable copy to keep in your glove box to record all the information you need.